sachin-shetty/bifrost/docs/deployment.md

 ### Deploying using ingress

-bifrost can be deployed behing ingress.
+bifrost can be deployed behind ingress.
 This has the following advantages:
 1. SSL keys and processing can be managed by ingress
 2. Shared public ip between bifrost and other applications